Who We Help

 A police horse may start its career as young as 4 years old, others may join at a later stage.
 In good health and soundness, a Police horse will continue its career into its mid- twenties when it is generally advised for any horse to resume a quieter life.
 Some sadly do accrue injury and ill health and will serve a shorter career.
 The Horse Trust in Berkshire cater for any retired service animal who have 4 or more years in service.

-Others may retire to private homes at the discretion of the force, and it is at this point that The NFRSA will be there to support our police horses in their retirement when they are on need of veterinary assistance.
+Others may retire to private homes at the discretion of the force, and it is at this point that the NFRSA will be there to support our police horses in their retirement when they are on need of veterinary assistance.

-Please help us to support them in their twilight years by donating to The NFRSA today.
+Please help us to support them in their twilight years by donating to the NFRSA today.
 You can choose a one-off donation, or a monthly contribution by clicking the button below.

 Thank you for your help!